 Loire Chenin Blanc: although both can show botrytis notes, the chalky minerality and lack of TDN set Chenin apart from Riesling.

-Alsace Pinot Gris: both can again show botrytis character but Riesling will display TDN, have higher acidity, and lack phenolic bitterness.
+Alsace Pinot Gris: both can again show botrytis character but Riesling will display TDN, have higher acidity, and lack the pronounced phenolic bitterness.

-Northern Italian Pinot Grigio: TDN, more complexity, and the lack of any phenolic bitterness will set Riesling apart from Pinot Grigio.
+Northern Italian Pinot Grigio: TDN, more complexity, and higher acidity will set Riesling apart from Pinot Grigio.